pvchaumier/passage/passage_frontend/README.md

 $ cd passage_frontend

-// install gulp
-npm run install (~npm install gulp-cli -g see the script in package.json)
+// install global dependencies npm run install ( see the script in package.json)

 // install dev dependencies
 npm install

 // run all that shit
-npm run start (~gulp)
+npm run start ( see the script in package.json)

-The main vue script is in es6/index.js
+The main vue script is in es6/vue.js the master (controller) script is in master.js

+the root script linking both is in index.js

-Do not edit the script in dist/js/index.js
+Do not edit the scripts in dist/js, edit only the scripts in /es6 !